Progressive Field

 Sections 403-426

-They’re just too far away from … everything.
-The field, better concessions, and the action.
+They’re just too far away from … everything, including the field, better concessions, and the action.

 Field view of Progressive Field from Section 427